the-mad-statter/ClarityDictionaryIngester/README.md

 Dictionary](https://datahandbook.epic.com/ClarityDictionary) is a
 centralized resource that helps one search the Clarity data model to achieve reporting goals.
-The Dictionary is designed as a series of webpages for a human to navigate and search for information, but such a design makes programmatic access difficult.
+The Dictionary is designed as a series of webpages for a human to navigate and search for information, but this design makes programmatic access difficult.
 Programmatic access to the Dictionary facilitates accomplishing alternative goals such as analysis of the available information in the Dictionary as well as automation of